Grab Deal : Flat 30% off on live classes + 2 free self-paced courses - SCHEDULE CALL

 • Testing should be comprehensive: Comprehensive testing involves testing all the features and functionalities of the software.
 It includes functional testing, performance testing, security testing, usability testing, and compatibility testing.

-• Testing should be repeatable: Testing should be repeatable, which means that the same test can be run multiple times and produce the same result.
+• Testing should be repeatable: This means that the same test can be run multiple times and produce the same result.
 This principle is essential for regression testing, where previously passed tests are re-run to ensure that changes to the software have not introduced new defects.

 • Testing should be automated: Automation is an essential part of software testing.
 Automated tests are more efficient, repeatable, and scalable than manual tests.
 Automation tools can also generate test reports and help identify defects.